deployKF/website/content/guides/dependencies/kyverno.md

 ---
 icon: custom/kyverno
 description: >-
-  Learn how deployKF uses Kyverno and how to integrate your existing Kyverno with deployKF.
+  Learn how and why deployKF uses Kyverno.
+  Learn how to integrate your existing Kyverno with deployKF.
 ---

 # Kyverno

-Learn how deployKF uses Kyverno and how to integrate your existing Kyverno with deployKF.
+Learn how and why deployKF uses Kyverno.
+Learn how to integrate your existing Kyverno with deployKF.

 ---